callebedrums/sea/README.md

 Sea is an AngularJS framework to manage resources served by a REST service.
 It is also an ORM where you can define models and their relationships with other models.

-Sea provide a easy way to define models and to interact with them.
+Sea provides an easy way to define models and to interact with them.
 You can retrieve, create, update and delete resources in a clean and fast way

-To use the see framework you have to import the file in your page and inject it as a dependence of your application.
+To use See framework you have to import the file on your page and inject it as a dependence of your application.
-As Sea framework use the ngResource Angular module, you have to import it on your page too.
+As Sea framework uses the ngResource Angular module, you have to import it on your page too.

 ```
 <script type="text/javascript" src="path/to/angular.min.js"></script>